You’re the only one in the room.

 - Secondly, most white wines do not require extra time in cellar for aging, nor do they require oak aging.
 Time is costly, and so is oak.

-- Finally, the popularity of white wines is lower on the high end (remember that 3 to 1 estimation above?), making the supply-demand economics different.
+- Finally, the popularity of white wines is lower on the high end, making the supply-demand economics different.
 (This is fantastic news for white wine lovers, if you look at the positive side.)

 Actually.
 On second thought.
 You shouldn’t say anything at all.
 More for us.